rg-sys/E-Commerce-WebApp/README.md

 # E-Commerce-WebApp
-E-commerce webapp using MERN Stack.
+This is an e-commerce webapp built using the MERN stack (MongoDB, Express.js, React, Node.js).